 Wake Forest University Baptist Medical Center Wins Consumer Choice Award

-WINSTON-SALEM, N.C. – Wake Forest University Baptist Medical Center is the winner of the 2006-07 Consumer Choice Award for the Winston-Salem metropolitan area.
-The award, by National Research Corporation (NRC), honors hospitals that consumers rate as having the highest quality and image.
+WINSTON-SALEM, N.C. – Wake Forest University Baptist Medical Center is the winner of the 2008-09 Consumer Choice Award for the Winston-Salem metropolitan area.
+The award, by National Research Corporation (NRC), an independent research company, recognizes hospitals having the highest quality and image in more than 250 markets throughout the U.S.

-This is the eighth straight year that the Medical Center has received a Consumer Choice award.
-The award was presented to 234 hospitals nationwide in 180 markets.
+This is the ninth consecutive year that the Medical Center has received a Consumer Choice award.
+The award was presented to 225 hospitals nationwide in 250 markets.
 The winning facilities rank highest in their metropolitan statistical areas, which are defined by the U.S. Census Bureau.

 Media Relations Contacts: